Updated: Jun 30

 The idea of learning through play has been around a long time.
-Early years educators have focused on play for decades, but over the past year the concept seems to have gained popularity among parents too.
-This is probably because we've all been stuck at home with limited space and contact and feeling like we should still be doing something productive with our children.
+Early years educators have focused on play for decades, but since the pandemic the concept seems to have gained popularity among parents too.
+This is probably because we were all stuck at home with limited space and contact and feeling like we should still be doing something productive with our children.

 But, what is learning through play?